MohammedSaim-Quadri/Intrusion_Detection-System/README.md

   - Handling missing values, encoding categorical features, and scaling numerical data.

 - **Model Training**:
-  - Implementation of a neural network for intrusion detection.
+  - Includes neural networks (commented), with final model selected as XGBoost based on performance.
   - Training and evaluation of the model with performance metrics.

 - **Hyperparameter Tuning**: